How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Jazz hope to pick up a road win at the Mavericks on Wednesday at 8:30 PM ET.
+The Lakers go on the road to face the Spurs on Wednesday at 8:00 PM ET.

 How to Watch